OpEd: The Truth About the Hard Fuck, Pulling Out, & Talking Afterward

 Aroused and ready,

 This entry was posted on March 6, 2012 by trish.
-It was filed under activism, awakening, bullying, communication, ejaculation, hard sex, male perspective, men, multiple orgasms, OpEd, pulling out, sexual energy, sexuality, slow sex, yoni .
+It was filed under activism, awakening, bullying, communication, ejaculation, hard sex, male perspective, men, multiple orgasms, OpEd, sexual energy, sexuality, slow sex, yoni .